marcowuethrich/angular-food-blog/README.md

 ## Development server

+Run `npm server` for dev server without json-server.

+Run `npm run mock:server` for json-server only.

-Run `ng serve` for a dev server.
+Run `npm run dev` for a dev server incl. json-server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests